mmbateni/MulRP/README.md

 # MulRP
-Written in Octave (6.2.0) on Windows 10
+Written in Octave (6.2.0) on Windows 10,
+Run it at 'D:\MulRP'